touraye/under-doz/content/module-10-object-oriented-programming.md/c-principles-object-oriented-programming.md

               this.salary = salary;
           }

-          // Sub-class define its method
+          // Sub-class define its behavior
           public boolean isQualified(){
               return this.yearOfExperience > 2;
           }